icgc-dcc/dcc-docs/docs/download/downloading_data.md

 Prerequisites:

 1. Apply for DACO access
-2. Request a Collaboratory account at https://cancercollaboratory.org/
-3. Download and install score-client software and/or icgc-get (include link to software)
+2. Download and install score-client software and/or icgc-get (include link to software)

 Download Data Instructions: